 Smokers will find that Las Vegas is pretty relaxed when it comes to smoking in comparison to other cities.
-Nearly all Las Vegas casinos allow smoking on and near their gaming floors, but is it true that the same rules apply for smokers who wish to light up in casino hotel rooms?
+Nearly all Las Vegas casinos allow smoking on and near their gaming floors, but is it true that the same rules apply to smokers who wish to light up in casino hotel rooms?

 Smoking in Las Vegas hotel rooms depends on the rules and regulations of the hotel.
-Most hotels will have a select number of rooms that are available for smoking, yet most of these rooms are available by request only and fill-up very quickly.
+Most hotels will have a select number of rooms that are available for smoking, yet most of these rooms are available by request only and fill up very quickly.
 Smoking is banned in other sections of a hotel.

 Even though Las Vegas is lenient when it comes to smoking, this leniency is mostly related to casino gaming floors.
 Hotel rooms and smoking is not something that is typically going to be advertised, but many hotels will have smoking rooms available.
-The guide below will explore smoking laws in Las Vegas as well as offer advice for which hotels offer smoking rooms and which do not.
+The guide below will explore smoking laws in Las Vegas as well as offer advice on which hotels offer smoking rooms and which do not.

 Table of Contents